boltlabs-inc/key-mgmt/README.md

 * A **key server** which includes a flexible program that can be deployed at multiple providers.
 The server has the following properties:

-    * The server may be run by either an external cloud provider, e.g, Microsoft Azure, AWS, or directly by Forte.
+    * The server may be run by either an external cloud provider, e.g, Microsoft Azure, AWS, or directly by the service provider.
 This allows for a flexible distribution of trust; in particular, the compromise of a single server (or some group of servers below a designated threshold) does not allow for theft or misuse of the given private key.

     * Integrates with an **external policy engine client** for approval/rejection of requested signing operations via a well-defined API.